IsaacMPohl/IsaacPohlPortfolio/README.md

 ## Pohl's Pumpkin
 This is also my other business which I started in 2015.
 At first I grew pumpkins on a 1/4 acre plot in my parents' garden.
 In 2020, I decided to partner up with my cousin, this allowed us to grow pumpkins on a 1 acre plot at his house.
 We quickly opened up a website and facebook page for advertisement.
 In 2023 we decided to stop growing pumpkins since my cousin Ezra was going to college.

+# My Awards
+1. Gibson Southern High School Future Farmers of America Organization
+- FFA Junior Scholar Award: Given by Purdue University (most recognized junior for my accomplishments)
+- Biggest Growth FFA Award: (FFA member who improved the most over the 2022 and 2023 school year)
+- FFA Outstanding Accomplishment Award 2023: (FFA member who successfully participated in most activities)
+- National FFA Proficiency Award Top 4 In Nation: (prestigious award for competing in the nursery operation business) The process consisted of attending workshops, conventions, interviewing, and writing the application.
+- Greenhand Degree and Chapter Degree: This degree was earned by completing so many activities in FFA
+- State FFA Degree
+- State Star Farmer Finalist